Vertical or Horizontal? How to See Others as Equally Needed

 All the gift ministries of Ephesians 4:11 are equally important.
 The apostle is necessary for our growth, but not more necessary than the teacher.

-When most believers are asked which ministry is the most important and necessary, they would answer that the apostle is the most important.
+When most believers are asked which ministry is the most important and necessary, they would likely answer that the apostles are the most important.
 Most would also say the teacher is the least important.
 As we will see, the apostle is foundational and desires to establish people in Christ.
-It is the teacher who will then teach and build the believer in understanding and knowledge of Christ.
+It is the teacher who will then instruct and nurture the believer in their understanding and knowledge of Christ.
 One is as necessary as another.

 Vertical or Horizontal?

-Continuing this thought concerning the individual gifts such as prophesying, serving, teaching, encouraging, contributing, leadership, and mercy, as found in Romans 12:3-8, we note no one gift is more important than others.
+Continuing this thought regarding the individual gifts, such as prophesying, serving, teaching, encouraging, contributing, leadership, and mercy, as found in Romans 12:3-8, we note that no one gift is more important than any other.
 All the gifts are equally important.
 Paul wrote,

 1 Corinthians 12:15-18 If the foot shall say, Because I am not the hand, I am not of the body; is it therefore not of the body?
 And if the ear shall say, Because I am not the eye, I am not of the body; is it therefore not of the body?
 If the whole body were an eye, where were the hearing?
 If the whole were hearing, where were the smelling?
 But now hath God set the members every one of them in the body, as it hath pleased him.